-Technically you can put a microwave on a fridge but there are a few things to think about to do this a safe way.
-Considering the height of your fridge, microwave wattage, power connection and weight of the microwave is important.
+You can put a microwave on a fridge first consider the height of your fridge, microwave wattage, power connection and weight of the microwave is important.
 Large, heavy microwaves can cause a dent in the soft flexible metal top of the fridge and height can be a problem.

 This article will explore what you should consider before putting your microwave on top of your fridge.